gchumillas-dart/server-communication-example/README.md

 # Introduction

-This application is divided in two parts: a server-side application written in PHP and a client-side application written in [Dart](https://www.dartlang.org/) and [Angular 2](https://angular.io/docs/dart/latest/quickstart.html).
+The application is divided in two parts: a server-side application written in PHP and a client-side application written in [Dart](https://www.dartlang.org/) and [Angular 2](https://angular.io/docs/dart/latest/quickstart.html).
 The client-side makes HTTP requests to the server-side in order to list, insert, edit or delete records and the server-side responds by providing XML documents.
 Those XML documents are interpreted by the client-side and presented in the diferent views.

 # Requirements